The Central Park Reservoir Loop Running & Walking Path

 The area where east side of the loop meets to the north side of the loop is probably my favorite part of the Central Park Reservoir path.
 From right around this area you will be able to see both the western and southern skylines of Central Park all in one shot.
 Check out the images below, which shows the vast view from around this spot on the running track!

 Right as you are taking in the view of the skyline, you will also see the North Gate House nearby (another potential spot to enter the loop if coming from up north).
 After the Gate House, the loop will start to begin to head back downtown on the west side of the reservoir.

 You will have some final views of the southern skyline alongside the foliage, before some of those buildings slowly go out of view.
 You will continue to walk or run the tree lined path southbound as you enjoy some views of the eastern skyline of the park.

 Along this western side of the Reservoir loop, the Bridle Path (and West Drive), can be easily accessible if you decide to hop on/off the loop at one point or another.

 Soon enough the west side of the loop will come to an end and you will soon be heading on the southern part of the track with the South Gate House right in front of you.
 That will be the end of the famous Central Park Reservoir Loop, and it is then time to head onto your next destination of the park!

 A great add on to a day in Central Park is the Ravine and North Woods trail at the very north end of the park.
 You can potentially add that in as a detour from the north end of the Reservoir.
-Check out the linked guide to learn more!
+If coming from the south be sure to head across the famous Central Park Bow Bridge too into The Ramble.
+Check out the linked guides to learn more!